crespohector/welcome-to-mod-7/README.md

 ## Feature Reviews

 Feature Reviews will start on the Monday of the second week of capstone development (W22D1) and go through Thursday (W22D4).
-There are no requirements associated with Feature Reviews and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out as many bugs / corrections that will help prepare for the following Monday when projects are due.
+There are no requirements associated with Feature Reviews and it is expected that your project will not yet be passing but it is ideal for you to have your project nearly completed so we can point out as many bugs / corrections that will help prepare you for the following Monday when projects are due.
 Whenever you feel like your project is at a point that it is Feature Review ready, reach out to your Project Manager about getting your Feature Review done.
 After receiving your Feature Review, your priority will be fixing any notes left on the scorecard and then continuing to develop more features for your project.
 If you receive a Feature Review on either Monday or Tuesday, you are allowed to ask for a 2nd Feature Review on Wednesday/Thursday to test any new features you have added.

 **Note that Thursday is the final day to request a Feature Review.
 If you do not request one by the EOD on Thursday, you will not receive a Feature Review for your project and it will be up to you to thoroughly test all of your features before Final Grading.**